- Last-Mile Delivery

 If you want to start shipping your hyperlocal orders with Shiprocket, click here.

 Last-mile delivery and hyperlocal delivery are both relevant to the success of your business.
 Hence, you need to give importance to the functionality of both.
-If you want to deliver hyperlocal order, it is not possible without a robust last-mile network.
+If you want to deliver hyperlocal orders, it is not possible without a robust last-mile network.
 Hence, hyperlocal can be considered as a subset of last-mile delivery and a micro-arm of the same.